ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 > a subset of the following assumptions.
 Different invariants may rely on different assumptions.
 Refer to individual
 > invariants for their dependencies.

-### aFDG-001: Fault dispute games correctly report their properties
+### aFDG-001: Fault dispute games correctly report certain properties

 We assume that a fault dispute game will correctly report the following properties: